isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 expertise lies in managing complex and unstable patients through collaborative, multidisciplinary approaches, currently, with a special focus on end-of-life (EOL) care for frail and chronic patients living at home.&nbsp;&nbsp;</p>
-<p>Ms. Precill</p>
-<p>a actively contributes to the education, coaching and mentorship of fellow
+<p>Ms. Precilla actively contributes to the education, coaching and mentorship
-nurses, fostering professional development within the community nursing sector and amongst the APN community in Singapore.
+of fellow nurses, fostering professional development within the community nursing sector and amongst the APN community in Singapore.
 She is involved in research initiatives, particularly in wound management, nutrition, and EOL care tailored to home care patients.&nbsp;&nbsp;</p>
 <p></p>
 <p>In addition to her clinical responsibilities, Ms. Precilla has contributed
 in shaping national nursing policies and initiatives, advocating for improved